 How the Blended Retirement System Works:

 The Blended Retirement System utilizes the Thrift Savings Plan, a Career Continuation Bonus, and a pension.
-(This plan is the same plan that was proposed in the 2015 Military Compensation Modernization Recommendations.)
+(This is the same plan proposed in the 2015 Military Compensation Modernization Recommendations.)

 Here is an overview of how the Blended Retirement System works: